• Skip to main content

 If you were eating it whole, it might not work–but in soups or curries, this is actually fantastic.

-Any kind of lemon will do the trick: lemon juice or lemon zest.
+Any kind of lemon will do the trick: lemon zest, lemon balm or lime zest.

-This is the best lemongrass substitute because it actually replicates the herb/plant aroma while giving you the bitter and lemon flavors.
+Lemon zest is the best lemongrass substitute because it actually replicates the herb/plant aroma while giving you the bitter and lemon balm flavors.

-1 tablespoon of chopped lemongrass = half tablespoon of arugula +half teaspoon of lemon juice
+1 tablespoon of chopped lemongrass = half tablespoon of arugula leaf +half teaspoon of lemon zest

 2. Lemon Juice + Chopped Ginger | Easiest

-The easiest lemongrass alternative is just a mix of lemon juice and finely chopped ginger.
+The easiest lemongrass alternative is just a mix of lemon zest and finely chopped ginger.

-These replicate the most basic taste of the lemongrass but lack the aromatic and herbal flavor.
+Theis combination of lemon zest with fresh ginger will replicate the most basic taste of the lemongrass but lack the aromatic and herbal lemongrass flavor.
 The good news though is that this is also what you most likely have on hand in your kitchen.

 The tricky part is getting the right amount.
 If you’re using a whole lemongrass stalk, then you need to be careful not to overdo it–especially in soup or stews.

-The lemon juice and chopped ginger are more concentrated than a whole stalk that is hanging out in your soup and slowly imparting flavor.
+The lemon and chopped ginger are more concentrated than a whole stalk that is hanging out in your soup and slowly imparting citrus flavor.

 Here’s what I recommend:

-• 1 inch of lemongrass stalk = 1/2 tsp of lemon juice + 1/2 tsp of chopped ginger.
+• 1 inch of lemongrass stalk = 1/2 tsp of lemon zest + 1/2 tsp of chopped ginger.

-• 1 tbsp of lemongrass stalk = 1/2 tsp of lemon juice + 1/2 tsp of chopped ginger
+• 1 tbsp of lemongrass stalk = 1/2 tsp of lemon or lime juice + 1/2 tsp of chopped ginger

 • 1 tbsp of lemongrass paste = 1/2 tsp of lemon juice + 1/2 tsp of chopped ginger + 1/2 tsp of chopped garlic.